Haggin59/Webots_robotics_simulator/README.md

   calculations can be done to estimate the pose of the robot
   Pose: [x_coordinate, y_coordinate, theta_orientation] can be calculated  using kinematic equations

-# 3 Maze solver: Left wall following algorith
+# 3 Maze solver: Left wall following algorithm
   The best-known rule for traversing mazes is the wall follower, also known as either the left-hand rule or the right-hand rule.
 If the maze is simply connected, that is, all its walls are connected together or to the maze's outer boundary.